hammerheim-game/hammerheim-rules/8-scenarios.md

 Players roll off as normal, then play proceeds clockwise.

 ##### Ending the game
 After eight turns the game will end.
-A warband has won the scenario if either it controls at least three objective buildings by the end of the eighth turn (only contains warband members owned by the player) or is the last warband remaining.
+A warband has won the scenario if either it controls at least three objective buildings by the end of the eighth turn (i.e. the building only contains warband members owned by the player) or is the last warband remaining.

 ##### Rewards:
 **+1xp for Occupation:** If the game ends by turn limit then for each building a warband controls it can give a bonus XP point to one of its occupying members.
 **Extort Tolls:** Warbands that do not rout by the end of the game gain 30 gold per building they control.